Skip to content

 This is structured convergence: the caller does not manually track every process inside the child scope.
 The scope gathers the structure it owns into one result boundary.

-In the host API, waiting for a scope brings the scope result back into ordinary JavaScript control flow.
+When routine code waits for a scope, shajara brings the scope result back through ordinary JavaScript control flow.
 Success returns a value, and failure throws ScopeError.

 import { ScopeError, sleep } from "@shajara/host";